 6.0.1 Members of the CSMV are encouraged to procure and maintain items of uniform and equipment.
 When in uniform, members represent the CSMV.
 Therefore, members uniforms will be clean, buttons buttoned, shirts tucked in, and patches either attached with Velcro or sewn on properly.
 Proper impression is especially important to the public.

-6.0.2 The primary weapon of a CSMV member will be the mind.
+6.0.2 The primary weapon of a CSMV member will be critical thinking and rational thought.
 Clarity of mind allows for rational thought and actions.
 Secondary to this and as a means of protection ONLY, is the rifle.
 Caliber is at the member’s discretion; however, it must be in accordance with the law.
 It will be required of all members to have their own rifle, ammunition, and equipment.
-Members are always required to remain proficient in the maintenance and safe operation of the rifle and to have a minimum of 400 rounds of ammunition and 150 rounds per sidearm available.
+Members are always required to remain proficient in the maintenance and safe operation of the rifle and to have a minimum of 400 rounds of ammunition for rifles and 150 rounds per sidearm available.

 6.0.3 Equipment shall consist of necessary items to be determined, based on assignment.
 Equipment will always be kept available for rapid deployment by the member.
 If a member is restricted to limited funds, priority is proper uniforms and basic equipment rather than exotic military hardware.
 A professional image is more creditable than a lot of neat toys.